Posted on: May 8, 2025

 - Emergency response operations that involve hazardous substance releases

-What are the levels of HAZWOPER training?
+What Are the Levels of HAZWOPER Training?

 1. For responders who are the initial observers of hazardous material release.
 These responders are typically on-site and work at a warehouse, laboratory, plant, or similar hazardous areas.
 These workers must know how to start an emergency response sequence that notifies the correct parties.

 2. First Responder Operations Level Training.
-This trains those responding to the possible and the actual release of a hazardous substance to preserve assets and defend people and the environment.
+This trains those responding to the possible and actual release of a hazardous substance to preserve assets and defend people and the environment.

 3. Hazardous Materials Technician Hazwoper training is for those assigned as “emergency response technicians” accountable for the response to the release of hazardous substances and for acting to patch, plug, or otherwise prevent additional release.